Modeling Interface

 Click to open the dynamic highlighting command.
 When the mouse moves over the model, the corresponding element is highlighted and the mouse changes to the selected state.

-# View Direction
+# View Orientation

 Click , the view dialog box will pop up, you can quickly find the camera view through the view direction, to achieve a quick switch of the viewport direction.